 Are bands and artists still sending CD's in this digital era?

-unfortunate that at this time the industry is changing.
+unfortunate that at this time that the industry is changing.
 Record

 labels have stopped sending CD's and prefer to go the digital